bioDSC

 GCF_000001735.4_TAIR10.1_genomic.fna:>Chr5

 That looks good.
-In both genomes, the chromosomes are called Chr1
+In both genomes, the chromosomes are called Chr1, and so forth.

 Aligning the genomes